algosup/2023-2024-project-3-virtual-processor-team-4/documents/technical/technical_specification.md

 ### Technicalities

-The program will be develloped in C, with the GCC compiler[^6].
-It will be developed on Windows and Linux, but must support any other OS[^7].
+The program will be developed in C, with the GCC compiler[^6].
+It will be developed on Windows and Linux but must support any other OS[^7].

 ### Naming Conventions